Lestrange History, Family Crest & Coats of Arms

 The surname Lestrange was first found in Norfolk where they held a family seat as Lords of the Manor of Knockyn (Knockin.)
 "The parish derives its name from a castle founded here by the family of L'Estrange, who possessed the manor in the reigns of Henry II. and Henry III., the latter of whom directed a precept to the sheriff of the county, commanding the aid thereof, to enable John L'Estrange to erect part of the 'Castle of Cnukyn,' and to repair the rest for the defence of the borders.
 His son received from the same monarch the grant of a weekly market, and a fair on the eve and morrow of the festival of St. John the Baptist.
 Madoc, a Welsh nobleman, headed an insurrection, and defeated Lord Strange at Cnukyn."
 Another source claims Guy Le Strange had the castle built between 1154 and 1160 and it is not known when the castle was abandoned.
 Little is left of Knockin Castle today other than mounds of the original fortification.
 In 1540, Leland described it as 'a ruinous thing.'
 The family are descended from the Dukes of Brittany and it is recorded that during a great tournament at Castle Peverel in Derbyshire about 1120 attended by Owen, Prince of Wales, and a son of the King of Scots, and two sons of the Duke of Brittany, one of whom was Guy L'Estrange.
 It is from Guy, that the several branches of the family L'Estrange descended.
 Sixth in descent from Guy was John L'Estrange, Baron L'Estrange.
 He gave to his brother about 1320, Hamon L'Estrange, the manor of Hunstanton in Norfolk, a manor which he had held since about the year 1210.

-Important Dates for the Lestrange family
+Early History of the Lestrange family

 This web page shows only a small excerpt of our Lestrange research.
 Another 91 words (6 lines of text) covering the years 1506, 1532, 1616, 1704, 1605, 1660, 1559, 1604, 1655, 1631, 1656, 1632, 1669, 1661, 1724, 1689 and 1751 are included under the topic Early Lestrange History in all our PDF Extended History products and printed products wherever possible.